Multivariate continuous-time autoregressive moving-average processes on cones: Cone valued MCARMA processes

-In this section we study \emph{positivity} of $\MM_{n,m}$-valued MCARMA processes of order $(p,q)$, as they were defined in Definition~\ref{def:bk22-CARMA-p-q} above.
-Recall that we use the term \emph{positive} as a synonym for \emph{cone valued} as our main examples of multivariate cones, $\MR_{d}^{+}$ and $\MS_{d}^{+}$, are both termed \emph{positive}.
-This section is divided into the case of causal MCARMA in Section~\ref{sec:bk22-stat-mcarma-proc} and the non-causal MCARMA case in Section~\ref{sec:bk22-non-stat-mcarma}.
-A careful distinction between the two cases is justified as the positivity constraints may interact with the stability conditions.
-Our main results are Theorem~\ref{thm:bk22-positive-stationary} and Theorem~\ref{thm:bk22-positivite-non-stable-MCARMA} below which establish sufficient and/or necessary conditions for the positivity of $\MM_{n,m}$-valued causal and non-causal MCARMA processes.
+In this section we study \emph{cone-invariance} of $\MM_{n,m}$-valued MCARMA processes of order $(p,q)$, as they were defined in Definition~\ref{def:bk22-CARMA-p-q} above.
+Our main examples for multivariate cones are $\MR_{d}^{+}$ and $\MS_{d}^{+}$ for $d\in\MN$, where in both cases we sometimes speak of \emph{positive} processes (instead of cone valued).
+This section is divided into the case of causal MCARMA processes treated in Section~\ref{sec:bk22-stat-mcarma-proc} and the case of non-causal MCARMA processes in Section~\ref{sec:bk22-non-stat-mcarma}.
+A careful distinction between the two cases is justified as the cone-invariance constraints may interact with the stability conditions.
+The main results of this section are Theorem~\ref{thm:bk22-positive-stationary} and Theorem~\ref{thm:bk22-positivite-non-stable-MCARMA} below which establish sufficient and/or necessary conditions for the cone-invariance of $\MM_{n,m}$-valued causal and non-causal MCARMA processes.